skellis46/slipbox/somatics unlimited.md

 > It is a widely held view that ‘somatics has arrived precisely to resolve the many fragmentations between different forms and disciplines, between theory and practice, education and environment, aesthetics and healing, art, creation and performance, experience and reflection’ [Fernandes 2015: 10, in @donadel-2020-online p.156]

-These claims are arbitrary really.
-I pulled them from five different articles; the very first five articles I selected at random from the 271 articles that have been published in JDSP since 2009 (up to volume 14.2 in 2022).

-## making claims
+## Making claims

 What does it mean to _claim_ something?

-The dictionary definitions are telling.
+Here are some definitions.
 As a countable noun a "claim is something which someone says which they cannot prove and which may be false" [@noauthor-nodate-claim].
 In the US in particular, a claim is loosely used as a synonym for contend, maintain or assert [@noauthor-2022-claim].
 To claim something is also to "assert and demand recognition" or possession of something.
 And lastly, by definition, when we say someone claims something, we imply doubt [@noauthor-nodate-claim].

-Claims are not arguments.
+What a claim is not is an argument.

 > Claims backed by reasons that are supported by evidence are called arguments. [@nordquist-2020-what n.pag.]

 A claim without evidence is simply an opinion or _assertion_.

-And so I use the word _claim_ because while reading JDSP over the years I started to see a pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices.
-That is we -- and by we I mean those of us who contribute to the journal -- seem fine to say pretty much whatever we like about the effects and benefits of somatic practices.
-There is a tendency for us to assert that somatics have unlimited value, scope, and power to produce change.
+And so I have used the word _claim_ because while reading JDSP over the years I started to see a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: that somatics have unlimited value, scope, and power to produce change.
+We -- and by we I mean those of us who contribute to the journal -- we seem fine to say pretty much whatever we like about the effects and benefits of somatic practices.
 It is barely believable from an insider's perspective, and one can only imagine how it might seem from the outside.

 In doing this work I do not seek to shame our field or tear it down.
 If anything, I see myself as a believer in the transformative powers of somatic practices: I have experienced their benefits, and continue to practice a version of authentic movement as a fundamental approach to understanding movement, sensation and consciousness.
 Rather, I want to understand the epistemic values of somatic practices as represented by the materials published in JDSP and what these values say about our community of practice and scholarship.

-## an unfinished catalogue of claims
+## An unfinished catalogue of claims

-Late last year I started something that I have not yet finished.
+And so, late last year, I started something that I have not yet finished.
 I started cataloguing every claim made on behalf of somatic practices in the Journal of Dance and Somatic Practices.

 I haven't yet finished this cataloguing effort because I ran out of time.
-To date (2022 14.2), 271 articles have been published in JDSP.
+In fact, I didn't get close.
+To date (2022 V14.2), 271 articles have been published in JDSP.
 This number excludes editorials, reports, book reviews and volume 14.1S (translations of Martha Eddy's 2009 history), but includes interviews and editorials for special issues which were fuller than regular editorials.
 To this date I have only read and worked through 85 of these 271, which is just shy of a third of them.
-I worked from both the beginning and the end of the journal so the articles most poorly represented by my analysis come from the years 2012 to 2018.
+"Piss poor effort".
+I worked from both the beginning and the end of the journal so the articles most poorly represented by my analysis come from the middle years 2012 to 2018.

 All of my observations today have emerged from those book-ending articles from the JDSP database.

-### two methodological concerns
+## Two methodological concerns

-#### cherry picking
+### Cherry picking

 My assumption is that researchers are all (more or less) guilty of cherry-picking.
 We seek examples that confirm our beliefs or ideas and ignore examples that contradict or are contrary to these beliefs.
 I don't think we do this deliberately or consciously, but we do do it.
 Cherry picking is also known as the fallacy of incomplete evidence, and in science it is an epistemological characteristic of denialism.

-To this end, all examples I have included in this presentation were not cherry picked.
-Rather, I randomly selected 20 articles from the 272 and then worked my way down that selection.
-Result of not completing my analysis in time (and later -- after a conversation with my colleague Anna Pakes -- realising that a more rigorous corpus would be ideal for this kind of linguistic analysis).
+To this end, I have tried to mitigate against cherry picking.
+For instance, I randomly selected 20 articles from the 272 and then worked my way down that selection to include as examples this morning.
 For example, the list of quote-claims I presented at the beginning were drawn -- one each -- from the first five randomly selected articles.
-Where an article did not include an example ...
-This process is to avoid claims that I have cherry picked examples, but also as an indication of how common the following observations are.
+This randomised process is to avoid claims that I have cherry picked examples, but it also indicates just how common the following observations are in the JDSP corpus.

-What I did not cherry pick were examples that contradicted my observations.
-I sought them out.
-Exception proving rule?
-Or the possibility of another way?

 You might argue (fairly) that I even developed a bias to notice such claims and drawing articles at random is a simple attempt to reduce that kind of confirmation bias.

-although I have drawn examples at random from the entire pool of JDSP articles.
+The other thing is that I had to introduce this randomisation as a result of not completing my analysis in time.
+And later, after a conversation with the dance philosopher Anna Pakes, it became clear to me that a more rigorous linguistic analysis of the JDSP corpus would be ideal for this kind of analysis.
+But that's a different presentation.

-#### motivated reasoning
+### Motivated reasoning

+Thinking about motivated reasoning (introduce it briefly -- example of female cigarette smokers?) --- but what other approaches might there be: cynical, caring, curiosity (approaches to how I understand my experience of reviewing these articles)

 You might (rightly) question my values here or attempt to understand what might be in it for me.
 What are the motivations for my reasoning?
 I can say I am worried.
 I worry for what this pattern might mean for our field -- a field that I am indebted to, that is fundamental to my practice (as artist-scholar) and that deeply nourishes how I participate in the world.

-- thinking about motivated reasoning (introduce it briefly -- example of female cigarette smokers?) --- but what other approaches might there be: cynical, caring, curiosity (approaches to how I understand my experience of reviewing these articles)

-- benefit/effect -- out of context some sound very absurd.
-Some sound quite absurd in context. not wanting to shame. playfulness.

-- noting that all these steps backwards take time and effort -- to discuss cherry picking, to talk about my motivations, to be transparent about the methods even for this simple analysis this morning.
-This effort is, I think (or perhaps hope), rigorous -- a word that seems to have gone out of favour, at least in the disciplines in which I am most closely aligned.
+- noting that all these steps backwards take time and effort -- to discuss cherry picking, to talk about my motivations, to attempt to be transparent about the methods even for this simple analysis this morning.
+This effort is a low research bar, but it is also I think (or perhaps hope), rigorous -- a word that seems to have gone out of favour, at least in the disciplines in which I am most closely aligned.

-- dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
-- indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
-Anna Pakes.
-Erin Brannigan

-## six obvious observations
+## Five obvious observations

-### ubiquity (define your terms)
+### Ubiquity (define your terms)

-- ubiquity of term 'somatics' (not a surprise given I was looking at JDSP) -- but certainly the lack of precision is telling.
-That it is a catch-all, or suitcase word.
-But what is it a catchall of? [[define your terms]]
+There is remarkable range of practices presented either directly or indirectly (by virtue of being in JDSP) as somatic:

+- movement
+- body-mind awareness
+- RSVP cycles
+- somatics ethnography
+- play and dance improvisation
+- eukinetics and choreutics
+- somatic nature of costume
+- felt sense of touch in Argentine tango duet
+- kinesthetic watching
+- dancing with roots, dirts, trees
+- vocal sounding
+- hybrid somatic practices
+- eco-somatic practices: dancing-singing
+- public eco-somatic programmes
+- mindful movement
+- acroyoga
+- spinning practice

-- noting: just how many different kinds of practices are presented in JDSP: some newly named, some very familiar. mostly very poorly described as to what they are in practice (in ways that would be recognisable for those not familiar) -- abstract terms, non-specific
+Some of these practices are newly coined, some more familiar.
+Most are poorly described as to what they are in practice in ways that would be recognisable for those not already in the know.
+The descriptions often contain highly abstract terms.

-- list the various practices/names/language in column b
+Here's an example.
+It's a strange example but it was the next cab off my randomised rank, and it concerns the _somatic practice_ of the plié.

+> A plié is a bend of the knees.
+Pliés can be done in many different positions: first, second, third, fourth: open and crossed fifth, and parallel.
+In all cases, the left and right knees bend equally, although certain position of the feet, like fourth open, cause a slightly uneven distribution of weight – making the achievement of even-ness in the knee-bend very challenging.[@deleon-2009-potent p.90]

+Let's take a look.
+What is a position?
+What is crossed fifth?
+What is parallel?
+Regarding the distribution of weight, does this mean if I bend my knees while lying down (or with my legs in the air while on my back) that this is not a plié or knee-bend?
+Who then is this writing for other than people who already know (and perhaps believe) in this work?

+So here I observe and acknowledge the ubiquity of the term somatics -- which is not surprising given I am talking about JDSP -- and the challenge to precisely describe what these practices are.
+The lack of precision (and the weight of abstractions) is telling even with those practices that have a TM next to their name.

+The eighteenth-century French philosopher Voltaire wrote simply:

+> Define your terms ... or we shall never understand one another.[@mitchell-2019-artificial loc 286]

-- [[extraction follows abstraction]] -- that there is tremendous responsibility in owning and clarifying our abstractions.
-See also [[define your terms]] and suitcase words.
-Vagueness and abstraction go hand in hand.
-But exploitation soon follows.
-Who and what might we be exploiting? (even if exploitation is about the exploitation of an epistemic space?)
+There is tremendous responsibility in owning and clarifying our abstractions.
+Vagueness and abstraction go hand in hand, and "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
+And with extraction comes exploitation.
+Now you could just say, "It's just a bloody plié Simon" and I would understand.
+But even in such a benign example who and what might we be exploiting, even if the exploitation is an epistemic space?
-- embodiment as we tend to use it (even though it is used in wildly different ways) seems to be predicated on the body as special kind of object, but an object nevertheless.
-See [[the lived body and embodiment#^844cda]].
-On this point see also [[the body in artistic research#^b4be45]] and Le Guin on just how badly objectification has gone for human-kind and our plant.
-- see also [[explaining away (Whitehead)]] re abstractions: "denied the status of proper existence":

-> In a similar way, the operations of AI depend on datafication: the presentation of the world as data separated out from the continuity of experience.
-Unfortunately, one corollary of abstraction is the effect that philosopher of science Alfred North Whitehead criticized as ‘explaining away’: by treating abstractions as something concrete, everything that does not fit into the schema is denied the status of proper existence (Whitehead, 1997).
-The error comes from treating abstractions as more real than phenomena.
-This kind of reified abstraction is a key mechanism of instrumental rationalities like AI – the trick that allows it to see only that which can be made useful and ignore the rest.[@mcquillan-2022-resisting p.49]

-That small quote is from Whitehead's _Science and the Modern World_.
+Alfred North Whitehead warned that a corollary of abstraction is an effect he called _explaining away_ [Whitehead, in @mcquillan-2022-resisting p.49].
+When we treat abstractions as something concrete "everything that does not fit into the schema is denied the status of proper existence" [@mcquillan-2022-resisting p.49] -- it is explained away.
+Abstractions make invisible anything that does not fit our model of the world.
+And even in a delightful celebration of the lowly plié the stakes get very high very quickly.

-### mechanisms are as rare as hens teeth
+### Mechanisms are as rare as hens teeth

 - very few give mechanisms for what somatics do.
 VERY few.
 And when they do they are vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based. very dangerous -- drawing a paper thin line from a practice to an effect.
 But which aspects of the practice causes that effect?
 And by what means?